Reimagining the Cornforth-Campbell Property

 The City is seeking an experienced and creative development team to build a combination of housing and commercial space that could exist on this parcel.
 Development teams, who are interested in submitting their qualifications and a high-level proposal for the Cornforth-Campbell properties should download the Request for Proposals here.
 Submittals are due on March 9, 2023, at 4 pm.
-A Site Tour and open house will be held on Thursday, February 2, 2023, at 1:30 pm at the site (115 2nd St SE in Puyallup).
-Developers, who are interested in submitting a proposal, are encouraged to attend this Site Tour.
-Attendance at the Site Tour is optional and not a requirement of RFP submission.

 This web page contains information about the project, its background and why we are doing it, how you can get involved, and other pertinent items.
 Please check back here for updates.

 Like much of Downtown Puyallup, the Cornforth Campbell Lot has a rich history.
 The oldest structure on the site was built in 1941 by H.O.
 Wilen and housed H.O.
 Motors.
 The original building contained a car dealership retail store and a service garage.
 It was there that a young Evan Cornforth worked as a parts manager for Wilen, eventually moving up the ranks to partner in 1961.
 The business was renamed Wilen-Cornforth Motors in 1965.